dusty-nv/jetson-inference/docs/webrtc-recognizer.md

 > **note**: receiving browser webcams requires [HTTPS/SSL](webrtc-server.md#enabling-https--ssl) to be enabled

 The `--data` argument sets the path where your dataset and models are stored under.
-After running that, you should then be able to navigate your browser to `https://<JETSON-IP>:8050` and start the stream.
-8050 is the default port used, but you can change that with the `--port=N` command-line argument.
+After running app.py, you should be able to navigate your browser to `https://<JETSON-IP>:8050` and start the stream.
+The default port is 8050, but you can change that with the `--port=N` command-line argument.
 It's also configured by default for WebRTC input and output, but if you want to use a different [video input device](aux-streaming.md#input-streams), you can set that with the `--input` argument (for example, `--input=/dev/video0` for a V4L2 camera that's directly attached to your Jetson).

 ### Collecting Data